 Snake Plant Houseplant

-The snake plant, also known as mother-in-law’s tongue, is a striking houseplant with deep emerald green leaves that boast up to heights of 4 feet.
+The snake plant, also known as mother-in-law’s tongue, is a striking houseplant with deep emerald green leaves that boasts up to heights of 4 feet.
 Its leaf denseness gives it the ability to spread by rhizomes.
 Its nickname, mother-in-law’s tongue, originates from its sharp, pointed, leaf tip.
 It hails from West Africa and makes a great patio plant during warm months.

 There are several varieties of the vertical houseplant, from solid green to variegated yellow highlights.
 You can purchase small varieties for 4” pots or 10” tall plants to spruce up a bare corner of a room.
+It’s height creates a nice spot of color in any room.

 Mother-in law’s tongue prefers part shade, so feel to place it in your favorite spot and not worry about a constant light source.
 Remember, if you decide to set it outside in the summer months, pot it up in your favorite flowering planter and place it in a partly shaded area away from direct sunlight.